Satheharshavardhan/Stock-Trend-Prediction/README.md

 # Stock-Trend-Prediction
-It is used to predict the trend of any of the stock that is listed on the exchange.
+It is used to predict the trend of any of the stock that is listed on the stock exchange.